mirimachado/lead_stats_challenge-miria/backend/README.md

 npm run start:dev

-A API estará disponível em http://localhost:3000/tasks
+The API will be available on http://localhost:3000/tasks